 Dust cover not great either - no big cracks or chips, but scratched up and/or hazed pretty badly.
 The metal bits and tonearm all v nice.
 Table deserves a new dust cover.
 Old one will clean up a bit, but probably only a bit.

 Headshell looks a little clunky and i wasnt sure at first if it is factory - but it is.
 Google this table and same one appears.
 Very similar to vintage Marantz shells.

 No cartridge at this price.
-Photos show an old Empire which I'll hang onto - needs stylus anyway.
-I have a cart or 3 if you need one, at extra cost.
+I think the vintage Empire shown is for sale - I defnately have a cart or 3 if you need one, at extra cost.

 Shipping?
 Id consider it - am good at packing, but turntables are the worst.
 Would need a few bucks for packing materials and my time.
 No refund, no returns if shipped.

 Can deliver for free to Calgary or Red Deer, on my schedule.
 Edmonton maybe too, for gas money.

 Email or cell/text 403-443-3229

 Re: Kenwood KD-5070 - the "Rock" - Man made Granite base - Pro Serviced - Direct Drive - Nice Table